Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 </html>

-2. getElementsByClassName('className') - > This function is used to select the HTML elements based on the class name in DOM, it will return all matched HTML element with respect to the class name.
+2. getElementsByClassName('className') - > This function is used to select the HTML elements based on the class name in DOM, it will return all matched HTML elements concerning the class name.

 <!DOCTYPE html>